protocol/nft-website/docs/tutorial/end-to-end-experience.md

 1. Click **New Key**.
 1. The new key should show up in the list.
 Copy the key to your clipboard.
 It should be a long string starting with `ey...`.

-We need to put the key into a file where Minty can find it.
+Next, we need to put the key into a file where Minty can find it.

 1. Copy the `config/nft.storage.env.example` file to `config/.env`: